ingjuanbejarano/offline-form-poc/README.md

 ## Usage

-Use this command to excecute the Expo developer environment:
+Use this command to execute the Expo developer environment:

 ```bash
 expo start